charles-dyfis-net/dbus/README.markdown

 dbus is a simple library that implements native Go client bindings for the D-Bus message bus system.

+**This is a fork of https://github.com/godbus/dbus, which is the canonical implementation.
+This version exists only for use until some PRs are merged upstream.**

 ### Features

 * Complete native implementation of the D-Bus message protocol